-LEARN FROM 80 YEARS OF SKI TRAINING AT BRIGHTON

-Brighton has been open since 1936, which means there has been a continuous focus on ski instruction for more than 80 years.
+LEARN FROM 85 YEARS OF SKI TRAINING AT BRIGHTON Brighton has been open since 1936, which means there has been a continuous focus on ski instruction for more than 85 years.
 Even the kids of past instructors are now teaching ski school basics.
 It's hard to pass up the value of all those decades of experience helping turn novice skiers into seasoned masters.

 BRING THE SKIS TO DEER VALLEY Deer Valley is a skier's mountain.
-Impeccable corduroy runs, ski valets, attention to detail and awesome terrain are some of the reasons why readers of SKI magazine consistently vote Deer Valley among the best ski resorts in North America including No. 1 for guest services.
+Impeccable corduroy runs, ski valets, attention to detail and awesome terrain are some of the reasons why readers of SKI magazine consistently vote Deer Valley among the best ski resorts in North America, including No. 1 for guest services.
 It isn't hype: Deer Valley is that good.

-Last year, TripAdvisor users engaged in more than 27,000 discussions about locations and attractions in the Utah forums.
+OO Tripadvisor Last year, TripAdvisor users engaged in more than 17,000 discussions about locations and attractions in the Utah forums, part of more than 250,000 all-time conversations about Utah.
 These are some of the best-reviewed destinations - the places, activities and adventures - that give meaning to Utah Life Elevated®.
-Here your fellow Utah travelers are your guide.

-Dine on Historic 25th Street after a visit to Ogden's stately Union Station then track down your ancestors at the Family History Library in Salt Lake City.
+Here, your fellow Utah travelers are your guide.
+Dine on Historic 25th Street after a visit to Ogden's stately Union Station, then track down your ancestors at the Family History Library in Salt Lake City.
 Take a drive or ride a bicycle up Provo Canyon, among the world's most scenic canyons, or head to Southern Utah for incredible hikes, scenic backways and championship golf in Utah's best red rock landscapes.
 To find more trip ideas and reviews, visit tripadvisor.com and search "Utah."

-ABOUT TRIPADVISOR®

-TripAdvisor is the world's largest travel site, enabling travelers to plan and book the perfect trip.
+Please note that access to some experiences may be adapted or limited due to COVID-19 and plan accordingly.
+ABOUT TRIPADVISOR® TripAdvisor is the world's largest travel site, enabling travelers to plan and book the perfect trip.
 TripAdvisor offers trusted advice from travelers and a wide variety of travel choices and planning features with seamless links to booking tools that check hundreds of websites to find the best hotel prices.
 All reviews are the subjective opinion of a TripAdvisor member and not of TripAdvisor LLC.
 Reviews used with permission of TripAdvisor.
 We have edited some reviews for grammar and space but have preserved the reviewer's intent.

-#

-"Amazing for children from 5 to 95

-HILL AEROSPACE MUSEUM

-This is a great place to spend an entire afternoon with hundreds of displays and activities. ...
-Every time we leave, the children ask when they can go back.
-As adults we love to see the old planes and read the history behind them.
-You HAVE to make this a destination when you visit Ogden."

-- Debbie W

 DINOSAUR NATIONAL MONUMENT